About the satellite

 The new instruments provide high-accuracy vertical profiles of atmospheric temperature and humidity as well as measurements of wind speed and direction over the ocean.
 Atmospheric trace gases, notably ozone, are also measured.

 The first of three satellites in the MetOp series, MetOp-A was launched in October 2006 from the Baikonur Cosmodrome in Kazakhstan on a Soyuz/ST Fregat operated by Starsem.
-MetOp-B was launched on 17 September 2012.
+MetOp-B was launched on 17 September 2012 and MetOp-C will join them in orbit later this year.